Shinsen Kappo Sanoya

 Restaurant Details

-Tucked away in Shibuya's precinct, Shinsen Kappo Sannoya delivers traditional Japanese degustation with contemporary Japanese riffs and playful flourishes.
+Tucked away in Shibuya's precinct, Shinsen Kappo Sanoya delivers traditional Japanese degustation with contemporary Japanese riffs and playful flourishes.
 It’s an idea by owner-chef Sano Masayuki, who’s behind the counter to present his hyper-seasonal course with a strong emphasis on hospitality.

 Sano is a man of many talents, a figure constantly on the move.
 After training in the United States for two years, he trained in Hokkaido before spending another decade in Kyoto.
 His experience spans managing a school cafeteria and refining his skills in both Italian, French and Japanese cuisine.